 GTmetrix uses a letter grading scale to demonstrate your website's speed ranking.
 It shows you what's causing your page to load slowly.
 Best of all, GTmetrix shows you how to fix it.
 One incredible feature GTmetrix offers is automatic alerts.
 If your site loads below a preset threshold, you'll be instantly notified so you can take action right away.

 When speed is a crucial factor in visitor retention, the last thing you want is for someone to bounce off of your site and onto your leading competitors'.
-WhichLoadsFaster is a great tool that allows you to see how your site performs against the competition in your niche.
+WhichLoadsFaster promotes a healthy and friendly competition that allows you to see how your site performs against the competition in your niche.
 This is a practical tool that helps site publishers to assess and evaluate the better quality of strategies in a realistic way.

 Source: Load Impact